 GET INTO GOLF: A look back at the British Open’s roots

-It is simply known to European golfers as “The Open.”
-For us, this might be confused with the U.S. Open, but for our friends across the pond there is no ambiguity.
-We give them a pass on this exclusive moniker because theirs is the world’s oldest open championship.
+It is known to European golfers as “The Open.”
+For us, this simple title will translate to the U.S. Open, but for our friends across the pond there is no ambiguity.
+We give them a pass on this prideful moniker, because theirs is the world’s oldest golf tournament.
+Ever.
 The first Open Championship was played on Wednesday, October 17, 1860.

 The prize was the Challenge Belt, paid for by members of Prestwick Golf Club.
 Clubs around England and Scotland were each invited to send three players to compete in the event, which was held over three rounds on the 12-hole links course.
 If a player won the tournament three years in succession, the belt was his to keep.

-Old Tom Morris, the “Keeper of the Green” at Prestwick, was the local favorite, but Willie Park took the first Open Championship with a score of 174 (remember, this was for three rounds and there were only twelve holes).
+Old Tom Morris, the “Keeper of the Green” at Prestwick, was the local favorite, but Willie Park took the first Open Champion with a score of 174 (remember this was for three rounds and there were only twelve holes).
 Then, 10 years later in 1870, Young Tom Morris (that would be “Junior”) won The Open for the third time and took possession of the Challenge Belt.